 2003 - Maserati celebrates the return of Pininfarina

-After the release of the first GranTurismo model almost half a century earlier, famous Italian designer Pininfarina returned to create a new Maserati Quattroporte.
+After the release of the first GranTurismo model almost half a century earlier, famous Italian designer Pininfarina was to return to create a Maserati: the new Quattroporte.
 The arrival of the Quattroporte completed the Maserati range and significantly increased sales.
-The Quattroporte boasted a further claim to fame when a second Italian president, Carlo Azeglio Ciampi, chose it as his official state car.
+The Quattroporte boasted a further claim to fame when a second Italian president, Carlo Azeglio Ciampi chose it as his official state car.

-In 2004 Maserati returned to winning on the track with its extraordinary racer, the MC12, which amassed an impressive haul of trophies.
-Maserati’s participation in the FIA GT from 2005 to 2010 was crowned with 14 titles and 19 victories.
-These included two Manufacturers Cups (2005 and 2007), five Driver Championships (Bartels-Bertolini in 2006, Thomas Biagi in 2007, and Bartels-Bertolini in 2008, 2009 and 2010); six Team Championships (uninterrupted since 2005, by the Vitaphone Racing Team); one Citation Cup in 2007 by gentleman driver Ben Aucott, JMB Racing; in addition to three absolute victories in the Spa 24 Hours (2005, 2006 and 2008).
+In 2004 Maserati also returned to winning ways on the track with its extraordinary racer, the MC12 which has managed to accumulate an impressive haul of trophies.
+Maserati's participation in the FIA GT from 2005 to 2010 was crowned with fourteen titles (and 19 victories): two Manufacturers Cups (2005 and 2007), five Driver Championships (Bartels-Bertolini in 2006, Thomas Biagi in 2007, and Bartels-Bertolini in 2008, 2009 and 2010); six Team Championships (uninterrupted since 2005, by the Vitaphone Racing Team); one Citation Cup in 2007 by gentleman driver Ben Aucott, JMB Racing, in addition to three absolute victories in the Spa 24 Hours (2005, 2006 and 2008).

 This concept car was created in 2005 to celebrate the 75th birthday of Sergio Pininfarina, using the name and imitating the innovative character of the iconic Maserati Birdcage cars that played such a starring role in 1960s motorsport.
-A dream car, it showcased futuristic technical features including a dome to protect the occupants, which gave an extremely streamlined look and a design that immediately earned a place in the history books.
+A dream car, created not to be functional but to remain in the memory over the years.
+Futuristic technical features such as the dome to protect the occupants, gave an extremely streamlined look and a design that immediately earned a place in the history books.

-Following the Quattroporte sedan, famous designer Pininfarina created a new coupé which would have a profound impact on the history of Maserati.
-Incredibly beautiful, the new GranTurismo sports coupé won acclaim at the Geneva Motor Show in 2007.
+Following the Quattroporte, famous designer Pininfarina created a new coupé which would have a profound impact on the history of Maserati.
+Incredibly beautiful, the GranTurismo won at the Geneva Motor Show in 2007.

 2013 - Maserati Ghibli

-The Alfieri Concept Car, debuted at the 2014 Geneva Auto Show, presented more than just a concept.
-It was a statement; further proof of Maserati as a sporting marque to its very core, and paving the way for the continuation of Maserati’s racing legacy.
+The Alfieri Concept Car, presented at the 2014 Geneva Auto Show, is more than just a concept.
+It's a statement!
+Further proof that Maserati is a sports-car company to its very core, it paves the way for the continuation of Maserati's racing legacy.